leta199/Simulation-Inverse-Transform/README.md

 ## METHODS AND TECHNIQUES
 **Monte Carlo Method**
-We begin by defining a funcion that we will call to
+`sim_circle()` - We begin by defining a funcion that we will call to approximate the area of our circle with this method.
+- Define our set seed to allow for reproducibility
+- Set up 10,000 runs of the simulation
+- Randomly generate value of "r" from a uniform distribution from 1 to 4 and save to a list
+- Find the mean of the area from the generated